The IN SEASON Lifestyle

 THE GOOD HIDING IN EACH PERSON

-Tevet is a time to be revealing all the good that God has hidden in each of our own hearts to the world around us.
+Tevet is a time to be revealing all the good that God has hidden in each of our own hearts.
+He gently reveals this to the world around us.
+Our lights should be shinning out into the darkness creating hope and love and a better world for all.

 REMEMBERING THE SEIGE OF JERUSALEM WITH FASTING

+Therefore; the 10th of Tevet is a fast day.
 The fast is for seeking the Divine attribute of mercy.
 Prayers are offered up for imploring God’s mercy throughout the earth.

 The fact that God was angry with Israel was the cause of Jerusalem’s defeat.
-The destruction of the Temple is mourned and mercy is requested for the sins of the current day as well as the sins of the past generations.
-The actions are a type of repentance to God for mistakes of the past and the hope of never repeating them again.
+The destruction of the Temple is mourned.
+Mercy is requested for the sins of the current day as well as the sins of the past generations.
+These actions are a type of repentance to God for mistakes of the past.
+For the faithful it is the hope of never repeating them again.

 ARE WE REPEATING SPIRITUAL MISTAKES OF THE PAST TODAY?

 Christians of today should not be repeating the cultural sins of the past generations.
 We must seek God’s forgiveness and cleansing too.
+This generation must make it happen.

 THE OPPORTUNITY OF CHANGE

 Basically, there are the thoughts and the prayers to repair the world and to fix the sins of the first destructions, and all destructions of the past generations; so that there is hope for the future.
+Jews pray for the Messiah to appear to them for the first time, since they have closed eyes toward Him now.

 ESTHER WAS TAKEN IN TEVET